Santander scraps unarranged overdraft fees

-The major lender has announced it will remove or reduce unarranged overdraft fees from 10 July 2018 for those customers who currently pay monthly account fees.
+The major lender announced in January that it will remove or reduce unarranged overdraft fees from 10 July 2018 for those customers who currently pay monthly account fees.

-The unarranged overdraft fees – £6 a day in each monthly statement period – will be removed completely from the 123 Current Account, the 123 Lite Current Account, as well as Select and Private current accounts.
+The unarranged overdraft fees – £6 a day in each monthly statement period – will be removed completely from the 123 Current Account, the 123 Lite Current Account, as well as Select and Private current accounts from the first full monthly statement period from today onwards.

-However, where unarranged overdraft fees still apply, such as on the Everyday Current Account and the student range of accounts, the maximum monthly charge (MMC) will be cut from £95 to £50.
+However, where unarranged overdraft fees still apply on fee-free accounts, such as on the Everyday Current Account and the student range of accounts, the maximum monthly charge (MMC) will be cut from £95 to £50.
 The cap will apply to all unarranged overdraft fees, including paid and unpaid item fees.

 Arranged overdraft fees are not included, however students receive a fee-free arranged overdraft.

-There’s no change to Santander’s Basic Current Account – it has no overdraft fees and no monthly account fee.
+There’s no change to Santander’s Basic Current Account – there are no overdraft fees or monthly account fees.

-This move is set to benefit four million adult current account holders, but Santander said 0.1% could pay higher total overdraft fees as the monthly fee cap will only apply to unarranged overdraft fees where previously it applied to both arranged and unarranged combined.
+The move is set to benefit four million adult current account holders, but Santander said 0.1% (approximately 3,000 customers) could pay higher total overdraft fees as the monthly fee cap will only apply to unarranged overdraft fees where previously it applied to both arranged and unarranged combined.

 Its £12 overdraft usage fee buffer will also remain and Santander confirms customers will still be able to credit their accounts by 4pm to avoid overdraft fees.